Nirmal403/Tripoto-clone/README.md

 ## Dashboard:
 On the dashboard, the user can see all the travel destinations .

-After proceeding further user is navigated to selected page where he can select his intrest travel destination to get more information of it.
+After proceeding further user is navigated to selected page where he can select his interest travel destination to get more information of it.

 ## Visit Dubai :
 On the page, you can see all information related to Dubai to make plan your trip.